[əˌrōməˈTHerəpē]

 Aromatherapy

 Aromatherapy uses essential oils, which are concentrated plant extracts, for healing.
-These oils are distilled from plants and valued for their unique scents and therapeutic effects.
+Essential oils are distilled from plants and valued for their therapeutic effects and healing scents.

 Using aromatherapy for healing